 Be careful if you're running an old version on XP, because an update glitch can not only crash the game but curse it unto the seventh generation, to the point where uninstalling and reinstalling will not let you run the game.

-Gravity Sucks: This is a game mechanic in AB Space, as all the planets have a gravitational "bubble" that not only pulls the birds toward them, but can also pull floating pigs to the ground to be eliminated if they're pushed inside it.
+This is a game mechanic in both Space and Star Wars, as all the planets in Space and some areas in Star Wars have a gravitational "bubble" that not only pulls the birds toward them, but can also pull floating pigs to the ground to be eliminated if they're pushed inside it.
 It also affects how everything falls once a bird hits something, as objects will scoot/roll around the planet in the direction they fall until their momentum runs out.
-This carries over to AB Star Wars

 Chuck's ability zigzags the trope in Space.
 Gravity affects him as long as he's just flying or after he hits something, but his speed boost makes him immune to gravity.